Marie of France, Countess of Champagne

-Marie of France (1145 – 11 March 1198) was a Capetian princess who became Countess of Champagne by her marriage to Henry I of Champagne.
+Marie of France (1145 – 11 March 1198) was a Capetian princess who became Countess of Champagne by her marriage to Count Henry I of Champagne.
 She ruled the County of Champagne as regent during Henry I's absence from 1179 to 1181; during the minority of their son Henry II from 1181 to 1187; and during Henry II's absence from 1190 to 1197.
-She was the daughter of Eleanor of Aquitaine and Louis VII of France.
+She was the elder daughter of Eleanor of Aquitaine and Louis VII of France.

 Early life

 Marie's birth was hailed as a "miracle" by Bernard of Clairvaux, an answer to his prayer to bless the marriage between Eleanor of Aquitaine and Louis VII.
 Marie was just two years old when her parents joined the Second Crusade to the Holy Land.
-With the birth of her sister Alice in 1150 instead of the desperately needed son and heir the couple hoped for, the marriage broke down and was annulled on 21 March 1152; Marie was seven and Alice was not yet two.
-Custody of the girls was awarded to their father as they were at that time the only heirs to the French throne.
-Eleanor quickly moved on, marrying Duke Henry II of Normandy on 18 May.
+With the birth of her sister Alix in 1150 instead of the desperately needed son and heir the couple hoped for, the marriage broke down and was annulled on 21 March 1152; Marie was seven and Alix was not yet two.
+Custody of the girls was awarded to their father.
+Eleanor married Duke Henry II of Normandy on 18 May.
 Louis married Constance of Castile in 1154.
 Just five weeks after Constance died while giving birth to their second child and daughter, he married Adele of Champagne on 13 November 1160, who gave birth to Philip Augustus in 1165.